-Day sixteen of our Simple Play :: complex learning series is all about cool things to do with a big roll of paper.
+Day sixteen of our Stay at Home, Screen Free Activities Programme is all about cool things to do with a big roll of paper.

 For creative writing and story telling, how about drawing out a set of picture frames to create a gallery.
 You can then use each frame in sequence to draw in a scene and tell your story.